Naaberle/Assignment_02/README.md

 The results from the discs that do produce the Moiré effect are consistent with expectations.
 However, the first set I printed did not generate any visible interference, which prompted me to propose a modified formulation of the Moiré function:

 [![Assignment_02][images-fig7a]](https://github.com/Naaberle/Assignment_02/blob/main/images/fig7a.png?)
+Figure 7a.
+Modified equation for the emergence of Moiré patterns that includes a certain threshold that must be met before the pattern emerges.

 where:

 [![Assignment_02][images-fig7b]](https://github.com/Naaberle/Assignment_02/blob/main/images/fig7b.png?)
+Figure 7b. defines Big Theta of ρ in this equation as 1 or 0 depending whether or not ρmin has been met to create a Moiré pattern.

 This opens up future work focused on determining the specific value of ρmin​ required to consistently reach the threshold for Moiré emergence.
 Additional areas for exploration could include variable spoke thickness, X and Y axis modulation, or alternative spoke curvatures such as sine, sawtooth, or square waveforms.